The River of Life flowing on....

 On my father's side, his sister & her family

-At left, my father's sister Martha Ann (now gone) and her husband A.J.
+At left, my father's sister Martha Ann and her husband A.J.

-Widmer (who remans).
-A.J. was wearing the pride oan joy of my
+Widmer, both gone beyond.
+A.J. was wearing the pride and joy of my

 father's hat collection, a gen-u-wine Metropolitan Opera Wagnerian